Swarm navigation of cyborg-insects in unknown obstructed soft terrain: Abstract

-\begin{sciabstract} Navigating multi-robot systems in complex terrains has always been a challenging task.
-This is due to the inherent limitations of traditional robots in collision avoidance, adaptation to unknown environments, and sustained energy efficiency.
-In order to overcome these limitations, this research proposes a solution by integrating living insects with miniature electronic controllers to enable robotic-like programmable control, and proposing a novel control algorithm for swarming.
-Although these creatures, called cyborg insects, have the ability to instinctively avoid collisions with neighbors and obstacles while adapting to complex terrains, there is a lack of literature on the control of multi-cyborg systems.
+{Cyborg insects refer to hybrid robots that integrate living insects with miniature electronic controllers to enable robotic-like programmable control.
+These creatures exhibit advantages over conventional robots in adaption to complex terrain and sustained energy efficiency.
+Nevertheless, there is a lack of literature on the control of multi-cyborg systems.
 This research gap is due to the difficulty in coordinating the movements of a cyborg system under the presence of insects' inherent individual variability in their reactions to control input.
-In response to this issue, we propose a novel swarm navigation algorithm addressing these challenges.
-The effectiveness of the algorithm is demonstrated through an experimental validation in which a cyborg swarm was successfully navigated through an unknown sandy field with obstacles and hills.
-This research contributes to the domain of swarm robotics and showcases the potential of integrating biological organisms with robotics and control theory to create more intelligent autonomous systems with real-world applications. \end{sciabstract}
+Regarding this issue, we propose a swarm navigation algorithm and verify it under experiments.
+This research advances swarm robotics by integrating biological organisms with control theory to develop intelligent autonomous systems for real-world applications.}